Home Improvement

 • Your home may require an electrical upgrade – Older properties may need to have their electric switchboard upgraded before the installation of the units goes ahead.

-• Outdoor noise pollution – Although the indoor bodies are as quiet as they can be, humming soporifically all day long, the exterior condensers can be rather noisy, possibly disrupting yours or your neighbours’ peace and quiet.
+• Outdoor noise pollution – Although the indoor bodies are as quiet as they can be, humming soporifically all day long, the exterior condensers can be rather noisy, possibly disrupting your or your neighbours’ peace.

 You may also like: